codio-content/HTML_and_CSS-The_Code_Editor/.guides/content/File-types-64b1.md

 You will choose `filename` so it is descriptive and helps you guess at what it contained in the file.

 ## Extension
-The `extension` part of the file name, however, depends on the type of file.
+The `extension` part of the file name however, depends on the type of file.

-- `html` files have the extension `.html`
+- Html files have the extension `.html`
 - Image files have extensions according to the type of image, so PNG files have the extension `.png` whereas JPEG files have the extension `.jpg` or sometimes `.jpeg`.
 - Text files typically have an extension `.txt`